FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/facilitate.md

 > Save the Transfer CFT LOAD, as well as the Copilot USS environment prior to applying a patch.

 1. Customize the A33IPTF JCL delivered in the UPLIB library, and transferred by A33GSND:

-        Set JCLLIB using the instance prefix qualifiers.
-        Set the variable ID: Patch ID.
-        Set the variable PUPLIB in accordance with A33GSND.

 2. Submit the JCL.

 The instance is now updated.